-Dr. Stephanie Shipp is the Deputy Director and a Professor at the Social and Decision Analytics Division within the Biocomplexity Institute and Initiative at University of Virginia.
+Dr. Stephanie Shipp is the Acting Director and a Professor at the Social and Decision Analytics Division within the Biocomplexity Institute and Initiative at the University of Virginia.
 Dr. Shipp’s work spans topics related to the use of all data to advance policy, the science of data science, community analytics, and innovation.
-She is leading and engaging in projects at the local, state, and federal level to assess data quality and the use of new and traditional sources of data.
-Her research focuses on developing statistical methodology and tools for using administrative and other data to bring evidence to policy making.
+She is leading and engaging in local, state, and federal projects to assess data quality and the use of new and traditional sources of data.
+Her research focuses on developing statistical methodology and tools for using administrative and other data to bring evidence to policymaking.
 She conducts research on communities, federal statistics, innovation, and the military.
 Dr. Shipp was a senior Research Staff Member at the Institute for Defense Analyses, Science and Technology Policy, conducting research for the Office of Science and Technology Policy and other federal agencies.
-She served in the Senior Executive Service at the National Institute of Standards and Technology as the Director of the Economic Assessment Office in the Advanced Technology Program.
+She served in the Senior Executive Service (SES) at the National Institute of Standards and Technology as the Director of the Economic Assessment Office in the Advanced Technology Program.
 Dr. Shipp also led economic and statistical programs at the Census Bureau and the Bureau of Labor Statistics.
 She began her career at the Federal Reserve Board.

 Dr. Shipp is a fellow of the American Association for the Advancement of Science, the American Statistical Association, and an elected member of the International Statistics Institute.
-She was a member of the international advisory board for Verket För Innovations system (VINNOVA), Sweden’s innovation agency and twice led an expert panel to evaluate the Swedish Research Council’s Linnaeus Grants.
-Dr. Shipp is a committee member on National Academies studies, primarily with the Board on Science, Technology, and Economic Policy, most recently evaluating the Department of Energy’s ARPA-E programs and Small Business Innovation Research program.
+She was a member of the international advisory board for Verket För Innovations system (VINNOVA), Sweden’s innovation agency.
+She led an expert panel to evaluate the Swedish Research Council’s Linnaeus Grants twice.
+Dr. Shipp is a committee member on National Academies studies, primarily with the Board on Science, Technology, and Economic Policy, evaluating the Department of Energy’s innovation ARPA-E program and Small Business Innovation Research programs at several agencies (National Science Foundation, National Institutes of Health, Department of Energy).
 She has a Ph.D. in economics from George Washington University.

 - Developing the science of data science